Dealing with council tax arrears

 You’ll receive two reminder notices maximum for missed council tax payments each financial year.
 The financial year, also known as the ‘tax year’, runs from the 1st of April until the 31st of March the following year.

-- Applying for a liability order
+• Applying for a liability order through the court

-- Taking payments from your benefits
+• Taking payments directly from your benefits

-What is a liability order?
+What is a council tax liability order?

 If you don’t pay the whole year’s council tax within seven days of the final notice, your council may take legal action to recover the debt.
 This involves applying for a liability order from the courts.